rur/good/README.md

 ### Overview

 The `good scaffold` command outputs files for a web server to a sub package of a Go module.
-The scaffold is geared towards integrated GUIs for Golang web services and daemons, like admin tools or a user console.
+The GUI scaffold is geared towards Golang web services or daemons, for building web consoles and admin tools.

 Top-level pages are added using the `good page` command, which has a [starter template](#starter-templates) feature to speed-up development.
-The scaffold package is unobtrusive so that it can be embedded in the codebase of an existing system.
+The scaffold package is unobtrusive so that it can be embedded in an existing codebase without difficulty.

 #### TLDR; quickstart